inbaro-neu/inbaro-neu.github.io/_pages/about.md

 ---
 I recently graduated summa cum laude from Northeastern University with a bachelor's degree in computer science and behavioral neuroscience.

-Starting January 2024, I will be pursuing a master's in computer science part-time at Georgia Tech.
+Since January 2024, I have been pursuing a master's in computer science part-time at Georgia Tech.

 I've completed computer science and clinical co-ops at biotech companies and hospitals, as well as participated in computational and wet lab biology research.